bvergara87/blueprint-takehome/README.md

 5. Added security middleware
    etc.

 Additionally, I didn't implement the full suite of production-level tools, styling best practices, or robust deployment strategies that I would typically use in a production environment.
 These decisions were made consciously to balance showcasing my skills with maintaining a manageable scope for the project.
+Again to reiterate, I haven't quite figured out to fix the typing issues with Next.js and Vercel yet when testing the API endpoints with Jest (I did not write a ton of unit tests on my side projects, but I'm a big proponent of TDD) if I spent more time I would figure that out or simply implement a CI/CD pipeline with a more traditional framework.

 In a real-world scenario, I would adopt a more comprehensive approach, incorporating these additional features and utilizing enterprise-grade tools to ensure scalability, security, and maintainability.
 The current implementation serves as a foundation that can be expanded upon to meet the demands of a full-scale, production-ready application.